netzkolchose/django-computedfields/docs/examples.rst

 Once your tables reach a reasonable size, the memory needs of the update resolver might get out of hand without further precautions.
-The high memory usage mainly comes from the fact, that the ORM will try to preallocate model instances, when evaluated directly.
+The high memory usage mainly comes from the fact, that the ORM will try to cache model instances, when evaluated directly.
 For computed fields there are several factors, that make high memory usage more likely:

 - big record count addressed by a single `update_dependent` call